ZenyaIse/Cities-Skylines-Extended-Game-Options/README.md

 Please remember that you still have to enable random disasters in the game options.

-The option is disabled by default because the enabling random disasters may prevent you from reaching a scenario goal.
+The option is disabled by default because random disasters may make reaching the scenario goal more difficult.

-The functionality is the same as in Disasters Enabler Mod (my another mod). http://steamcommunity.com/sharedfiles/filedetails/?id=823348129
+This feature is also implemented as a separate mod.
+Disasters Enabler Mod:
+http://steamcommunity.com/sharedfiles/filedetails/?id=823348129

 ## Available areas
 In the unmodded game you can unlock and bue only 9 areas on the map.
-There are a lot of mods that allow you to get more (25 or 81) areas.
 With this option you can select how many areas (from 1 to 25) can be unlocked.
 The value can also be changed during the game.

 Most people wants 25 areas - this is set as the default value.

-The areas beyong the default 9 areas will be available to purchase after the last milestone is reached.
+The areas beyond the default 9 areas will be available to purchase after the last milestone is reached.

 ## Resources depletion rate
-This feature is based on the build-in Unlimited Oil and Ore from the vanilla game.
-Unlike the build-in version, here you can adjust the rate with wich the resources are depleating.
+This feature is based on the build-in Unlimited Oil and Ore mod from the vanilla game.
+Unlike the build-in version, here you can adjust the rate with which the resources are depleting.

 The left position of the sliders (0%) corresponds to unlimited use (resources will not deplete).
-The right position (100%) set the same depletion rate as in the unmodded game, i.e. fast.
+The right position (100%) sets the same depletion rate as in the unmodded game, i.e. fast.
-Default value is set to 50% so that Oil and Ore are depleating with half speed comparing to that of the vanilla game.
+Default value is set to 50% so that Oil and Ore are depleting with half speed comparing to that of the vanilla game.

 ### Why this mod was created?

 Some mods, which I often use, are so small that it is simpler to add a couple of lines in the code rather than subscribe.
 Sometimes I also wish different behaviour or more flexible settings.

-After the collection of options had grown big enough, I decided to combine them into a separate mod.
+After my collection of options had grown big enough, I decided to combine them into a separate mod.
 That's why this mod was created.